Skip to content

 How To Treat Gnat Bites

-For minor skin irritation and itchiness after a gnat attack, treatment usually consists of home based first aid type remedies.
-Generally, the irritation and redness subsides within a few days of a gnat bite.
-In order to prevent infection, avoid scratching the gnat bites and breaking the skin.
+For minor skin irritation and itchiness after a gnat attack, treatment usually consists of home-based first-aid-type remedies.
+Generally, the irritation and redness subside within a few days of a gnat bite.
+To prevent infection, avoid scratching the gnat bites and breaking the skin.
 If the bites are intensely bothersome, follow the guidelines below to alleviate the itch.

 • Apply a cold compress to relieve itch and reduce swelling.